survivejs/react-book/manuscript/03_webpack_and_react.md

 ### Configuring `babel-loader`

-You can use Babel with webpack easily through [babel-loader](https://www.npmjs.com/package/babel-loader).
+You can use Babel with Webpack easily through [babel-loader](https://www.npmjs.com/package/babel-loader).
 It will take our ES6 module definition based code and turn it into ES5 bundles while allowing you to use the new features of the language.
 Install *babel-loader* with

 > npm i babel-core babel-loader --save-dev

 In addition, we need to add a loader declaration to the *loaders* section of configuration.
-It will tell webpack to match against `.js` and `.jsx` (`/\.jsx?$/`) using a regular expression.
+It will tell Webpack to match against `.js` and `.jsx` (`/\.jsx?$/`) using a regular expression.

 To keep everything performant we restrict the loader to operate within `./app` directory.
 This way it won't traverse `node_modules`.
 An alternative would be to set up an `exclude` rule against `node_modules` explicitly but I find it more useful to `include` instead as that's more explicit.
 You never know what files might be in the structure after all.